Design & Technology

 - apply their understanding of computing to program, monitor and control their products.

-Currently, the teachers use the Lancashire Planning Documents to support them in breaking down the National Curriculum requirements so that they can plan for units of work in a manageable way.
-However, in identifying that we want to inspire and equip our children in knowledge and skills, we will develop our curriculum to also meet the specific needs of our children at Hapton School.
+We use our recently developed, clear, structured and personalised curriculum which meets the breadth and ambition of the NC but also to inspire and equip our children in knowledge and skills.
+We have developed our curriculum to also meet the specific needs of our children at Hapton School.
 We will explore how visitors to school can be used to enrich the curriculum and as a staff, we will develop our own knowledge and skills through whole school training and other means of CPD so that we are confident in knowing that we are delivering high quality teaching and learning in Design & Technology.

 A love and passion for the subject of Design & Technology will be evident in school through adults and children alike.
-Design & Technology will be delivered through a curriculum which continues to meet the requirements of the NC but is also developed to fulfil the needs of our children at Hapton School.
+Design & Technology will be delivered through a curriculum which continues to meet the breadth and ambition of the NC but has also been developed to fulfil the needs of our children at Hapton School.
 The teaching of Design & Technology in school will inspire and provide the children with knowledge, understanding and skills that stick with them and that they can take with them throughout their lives.